 A legacy gift enables you to support Niagara University, secures the financial needs of your loved ones, and provides you with tax benefits.
 Legacy gifts of all sizes help us meet our current goals and plan further into the future.

-By including Niagara University in your will or trust, naming the school as a beneficiary of all or part of a life insurance policy or retirement assets, or taking advantage of other giving opportunities, you can preserve your assets now and support Niagara University for years to come.
+By including Niagara University in your will or trust, naming the university as a beneficiary of all or part of a life insurance policy or retirement assets, or taking advantage of other giving opportunities, you can preserve your assets now and support Niagara University for years to come.

 Let us help you make the gift that's right for you.
 Request a confidential, no-obligation conversation to get started.Get in Touch with Us